There is much light beyond certain wave-lengths which we cannot naturally see, unaided.

 The Explorer dial is one of many Rolex design icons, celebrated for its simplicity and legibility.
 It has remained essentially unchanged since the early 1950s, when Rolex were doing all they could to align the brand with explorers, the conquest of Everest in 1953 and so on.
 This is a model 114270 from 2002 :

-Below is an Explorer II model 1655 from the early 1980s.
-The model is often referred to as the “Orange Hand Explorer.”
+Below is an Explorer II model 1655 from the early 1980s — quite collectible, but with a confusing display first described as the “disco dial” by this author some years ago.
+The model is more often referred to as the “Orange Hand Explorer II.”
 Some are dead under a UV light, but this one is electric!

 Now another GMT-Master, a 1675 from the late 1970s.
-Wonderful that it retains its original dial, but it would appear that new hands (so much brighter than the hour indices) have been fitted at service :
+It is wonderful that it retains its original dial, but it would appear that new hands (so much brighter than the now-expired tritium of the hour indices) have been exchanged at service :

 Next, a 2018 Rolex Air-King 116900.
 Strangely, we note that this model shares many features with the anti-magnetic Milgauss 116400 :